 Table 5.
-Direct coverage of evolution on syllabi for Fall 2012 and Spring 2013 Classes for Biology Majors
+Direct coverage of evolution on syllabi for Fall 2013 and Spring 2014 Classes for Biology Majors

+C1 T = I

 Class Instructor Evolution

 directly

 addressed

-BI 105 Ecology and Evolution Parrish, Robertson, and Wilcoxen Yes, Yes, Yes
+BI 105 Ecology and Evolution Parrish, Robertson, and Yes, Yes, Yes

+Wilcoxen

-BI 108 Diversity of Life Hughes, Parrish, and Srinivasan Yes, Yes, Yes
+BI 108 Diversity of Life Parrish, and Srinivasan Yes, Yes

 BI 300 Genetics Hughes Yes

-BI 301 Comparative Anatomy Marcello Yes

 BI 303 Entomology Robertson Yes

-BI 304 Developmental Biology Schultz-Norton Yes

 BI 305 Cell and Molecular Biology Galewsky Yes

-BI 306 Comparative Animal Physiology Schultz-Norton Yes
+BI 306 Comparative Animal Physiology Schroeder Yes

 BI 314 Ecology Horn Yes

 BI 323 Animal Behavior Robertson Yes

+BI 325 Vertebrate Biology Marcello Yes

 BI 326 Plant Biology Parrish Yes

 BI 330 Microbiology Srinivasan Yes

+BI 360 Physiological Ecology Wilcoxen Yes

 BI 380 Ecological Journey: Florida Wilcoxen Yes

-BI 380 Ecological Journey: Galapagos Horn Yes
+BI 380 Ecological Journey: South Africa Parrish Yes

-BI 404 Evolution Robertson Yes

 BI 407 Molecular Genetics Galewsky Yes

-For Goal #2 Have exposure to the following general areas of biology: ecology, taxonomy, morphology, function, molecules/cells and genetics/ reproduction.
+For Goal #2 Have exposure to the following general areas of biology: ecology, taxonomy, morphology, function, molecules/cells and genetics/reproduction.

 The Biology Department determined which courses best cover the six general content areas of biology, with one course fitting into no more than two categories.
 Each student must choose which of the two categories that course will satisfy.
-After a review of transcripts of 20 recent graduates in the three general tracks, we found that our Allied Health students were often not taking courses that cover ecological concepts.
+After a review of transcripts of 20 graduates in the three general tracks, we found that our Allied Health students were often not taking courses that cover ecological concepts.
 Because their programs are often very tight, we decided to allow the summer immersion, field ecology (BI 220) to count for the ecology area for Allied Health.
-We submitted our proposal to require all biology majors to successfully complete at least one course from each of the six content areas (Appendix B) for division and school approval.
-This requirement became effective for students entering the program during the 2007/2008 academic year, but we encouraged our more senior students to study in all six areas.
+Our proposal to require all biology majors to successfully complete at least one course from each of the six content areas (Appendix B) was approved by division and school and became effective for students entering the program during the 2007/2008 academic year.
+All students in all programs are exposed to a broad background in biology.

 In fall 2007, 8.94% and in spring 2008, 6.94% of the grades earned were below C-.
-In fall 2008, 5.93% and in Spring 2009, 6.89% of students received grades below C- in the content area courses, and in Fall 2009 and Spring 2010, 6.03 % and 4.6%, respectively.
+In fall 2008, 5.93% and in Spring 2009, 6.89% of students received grades below C- in the content area courses, and in Fall 2009 and Spring 2010, 6.03% and 4.6%, respectively.
 For Fall 2010 and Spring 2011, 5.48% and 2.25% of biology majors received grades below C- in content area courses.
-For Fall 2011/Spring 2012, 6.02% of our students did not successfully complete content area classes.
-This academic year, only 3.89% of our biology majors failed to achieve the C- necessary to meet content standards (Table 6).
+For Fall 2011/Spring 2012, 6.02% of our students did not successfully complete content area classes, and in 2012/2013, only 3.89% of our biology majors failed to achieve the C- necessary to meet content standards (Table 6).
+This year 6.7% did not meet the C- requirement in content classes.
 These data fulfill the criteria for a green light for the number of students needing to repeat upper level courses in the content areas.

-Table 6.
+\Table 6.
 Courses that meet biology content area requirements for majors, number of biology majors enrolled in each course, and number of students failing to meet the required C-.